BNPL: The Buy Now, Pay Later revolution

 - More brand appreciation.

-The Buy Now, Pay Later future looks bright!
-While BNPL might not be growing at the same rate after the pandemic as during it, when both the explosion of ecommerce channels and the turbulent economic climate catapulted it to new heights, a substantial boom of the market is still expected.
+The BNPL future looks bright!
+While the payment option might not be growing at the same rate after the pandemic as during it, when both the explosion of ecommerce channels and the turbulent economic climate catapulted it to new heights, a substantial boom of the market is still expected.
 IBIS World predicts the industry revenue will grow at 9.8% annually over the next five years, eventually exceeding $1 billion USD.
-Additionally, BusinessWire expects digital spending through BNPL to reach $680 billion USD by 2025, which equates to a 92% increase over 2019 figures.
+Additionally, BusinessWire expects digital spending through these services to reach $680 billion USD by 2025, which equates to a 92% increase over 2019 figures.

-Furthermore, while right now most BNPL purchases are related to apparel & accessories, the bold promise of BNPL goes way beyond this particular segment.
-BNPL solutions could help people smooth their spending for healthcare, holidays, home improvement and electronics, just to name a few.
+Furthermore, while right now most purchases are related to apparel & accessories, the bold promise of this trend goes way beyond this particular segment.
+Solutions could help people smooth their spending for healthcare, holidays, home improvement and electronics, just to name a few.

-Another interesting development we’ll probably see is an omnichannel application of BNPL in all of its facets.
+Another interesting development we’ll probably see is an omnichannel application.
 As the retail environment embraces omnichannel due to a better customer experience that drives greater revenue, BNPL can power that switch further, with options like buy online and pick-up in-store, buy online and in-store returns, or even buy in-store and ship-to-home.
-Indeed, part of the same omnichannel rationale is extending BNPL to in-store purchases.
-As mentioned in the beginning, BNPL is now mostly used in digital stores, but some retailers have also implemented it inside their brick-and-mortar locations, a decision that is likely to become more popular – benefits of BNPL would be then expanded across the entire retail operation, not just the ecommerce part.
+Indeed, part of the same omnichannel rationale is extending later payments to in-store purchases.
+As mentioned in the beginning, this form of credit is now mostly used in digital stores, but some retailers have also implemented it inside their brick-and-mortar locations, a decision that is likely to become more popular – benefits would be then expanded across the entire retail operation, not just the ecommerce part.

-BNPL providers are also expected to go into proper banking territory.
-For instance, Klarna became a licensed bank in Europe and has its own loyalty programme and a shopping feature that offers BNPL options for all purchases made through its app, regardless of whether a merchant works with Affirm directly.
+Providers are also expected to go into proper banking territory.
+For instance, Klarna became a licensed bank in Europe and has its own loyalty programme and a shopping feature that offers the same payment options for all purchases made through its app, regardless of whether a merchant works with Affirm directly.
 The intersection of banking and shopping is here to stay.

-Worthy of note is the fact that more regulation of BNPL is bound to happen after concerns of young customers overspending with BNPL.
-In the UK, changes to legislation will aim to provide greater protection for consumers, with retailers unable to offer BNPL unless they’re authorized for credit broking.
-But the vast majority of Buy Now, Pay Later transactions are originating from large retailers, which either already have or can easily obtain the authorization.
-Hence, BNPL will be still going strong.
+Worthy of note is the fact that more regulation is bound to happen after concerns of young customers overspending.
+In the UK, changes to legislation will aim to provide greater protection for consumers, with retailers unable to offer these options unless they’re authorized for credit broking.
+But the vast majority of transactions are originating from large retailers, which either already have or can easily obtain the authorization.
+It goes without saying that the age of digital payment methods has arrived.

-Recognizing that more and more retailers desire to attune their businesses to the needs of the modern shopper by offering Buy Now Pay, Later options, VTEX and Klarna recently partnered to make online shopping smooth in Europe and the US.
+Recognizing that more and more retailers desire to attune their businesses to the needs of the modern shopper by offering these payment options, VTEX and Klarna recently partnered to make online shopping smooth in Europe and the US.

 Major brands and retailers using the VTEX Commerce Platform can now enable the Klarna Pay Now and Klarna Pay Later payment methods on their ecommerce stores with just a few easy configuration steps.
 Options vary from instant payment and payment in 30 days to 3-4 interest-free installments or even financing the amount up to 36 months – all whilst keeping retailers secure with full upfront payments.
 Smooth!